This is Old Cut.

 Bird enthusiasts from all over the world visit the Old Cut area.
 The bird observatory building hosts information sessions, bird banding and a message board where visitors can leave information about different species they’ve observed.
 The area is a popular spot for migrating birds on their way through so you never know what you might spot.
 In the fall the fields are full of thousands, literally THOUSANDS of Sandhill Cranes.

 The inner bay of Long Point is a popular duck hunting spot.
 There are private and public hunting areas with the season running from late September to early January.
 Sometimes it’s too nice of a day to keep your eye out for birds.
 Hunters camouflage themselves and wait till the birds come in.
-Or until the moon comes out, whichever comes first.
+Or just enjoy the view.
+This is Mr. H. enjoying some time away from me.

 And of course…..boating!